Darkking-44/OMA-Object-Mangment-Api-/README.md

 # OMA – Object Management API

-**Version:** 1.0
+**Version:** 1.0 (Early Development)
 **Owner:** The creator of this GitHub repository
-**Status:** Early Development
-**License:** Proprietary – Permission Required
+**License:** Proprietary – **Private Use Allowed**, Public/Commercial Use Requires Permission

 ---

 ## Overview

-OMA (Object Management API) is a private Java framework created and owned by the repository author.
+OMA (Object Management API) is a private Java-based framework designed for structured object management, grouped relationships, and secure value-handling systems.
-It provides a secure, key-based system for managing data objects and structured object groups.
-This project is currently in early development and is not open-source.
+This project is currently in early development and **is not open-source**, but **private use is allowed**.

 ---

 ## Usage Terms

-OMA is not licensed for public, commercial, or redistributed use.
-All rights to this code, its design, and its concept remain the exclusive property of the repository owner.

-### You may:
+### ✅ You ARE allowed to:
-- View and study the source code on GitHub.
+- Download, view, and study the source code.
+- Use OMA **privately on your own device**.
-- Test it privately for personal learning or non-commercial experimentation.
+- Modify the code **privately** for learning, research, hobby, or educational experimentation.

-### You may NOT:
+### ❌ You are NOT allowed to:
-- Use OMA or any part of it in your own public or private projects.
+- Use OMA in **public** projects (including GitHub, school submissions, or shared environments).
+- Use OMA for **commercial** or **organizational** purposes.
-- Distribute, modify, publish, or sell any code from this repository.
+- Distribute, fork, upload, or mirror this project.
-- Re-upload or fork it under another name or account.
-- Claim ownership or rebrand any portion of it.
+- Rebrand, rename, or claim ownership of any part of the code.

-### Permission Requirement
-Any other form of use — including public demonstrations, academic references, or commercial purposes —
-is strictly prohibited unless the repository owner grants explicit written permission.

-In short:
-You must contact the repository owner and receive explicit approval before any further use.
+- Sell or include the code in other software.

 ---

+## Permission Requirement
+If you want to use OMA in **any way that is not strictly private**, including:

+- Public repositories
+- Team or classroom projects
+- Game or application integration
+- Commercial or company internal use
+- Server deployments or hosted environments

+You **must first contact the repository owner and receive explicit written approval**.

+---

 ## Liability Disclaimer

-This software is provided “as is” without warranty of any kind, express or implied, including but not limited to:
+This software is provided **“as is”**, without any warranty of any kind, including but not limited to:

+- Performance
+- Reliability
-- fitness for a particular purpose,
+- Fitness for any purpose
-- reliability, performance, or data safety,
-- or non-infringement of third-party rights.
+- Safety of data or systems

-By viewing, copying, or testing this code, you agree that:
-- The repository owner shall not be held liable for any damage, loss of data, or other consequences resulting from the use or misuse of this software.
+The owner is **not liable** for any damages or consequences resulting from use or misuse.
-- All use is entirely at your own risk.
+Use at **your own risk**.

 ---

-## Ownership & Future Licensing
+## Ownership & Licensing Rights

-OMA and all related source code, ideas, and naming are the intellectual property of the repository owner.
+All source code, design logic, naming, and conceptual structures are the **intellectual property** of the repository owner.

 The owner reserves the right to:
-- modify, restrict, or revoke access to this project at any time,
+- Change or restrict access at any time
-- introduce new licensing terms, including commercial or limited-access models.
+- Modify or extend licensing terms in the future
+- Offer paid licenses, subscription usage, or enterprise agreements

-No rights are transferred or implied unless explicit written consent is granted by the repository owner.
+No license rights are granted unless explicitly provided in writing.

 ---

-## Contact for Permission
+## Contact
+To request usage approval, licensing, or collaboration:

-If you wish to use OMA for any purpose beyond private testing, please contact the repository owner directly through GitHub.
+**Contact the repository owner directly through GitHub.**

 ---

-© 2025 The creator and owner of this GitHub repository.
+**© 2025 The creator of this repository.
-Unauthorized use, modification, or redistribution of this software is strictly prohibited.
+Private use permitted.
+Public/commercial use prohibited without permission.**